 Of course, it’s hard to get anywhere without booking a flight first.
-Flight aggregators are the most popular ways to find a convenient offer.
-The users can use the app to analyze the prices and available dates from different airlines and then book a flight on the spot.
+Flight aggregators are the most popular ways to find a convenient offer and a frequent choice for travel app development.
+People can use the transport app to analyze the prices and available dates from different airlines and then book a flight on the spot.

 The same goes for buses, trains, or even ferries.
 Opening website after website of each carrier is no fun, so downloading an all-in-one app is a great choice for travelers.

 Some of the most popular trip booking apps are Skyscanner and Kiwi for flights, or Omio and Rome2Rio for all types of transportation.